donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Your files are uploaded in "YOUR_UPLOAD_DIR / profiles / ID_OF_USER" folder.

+= How can I put description text below my field's label ? =

+For now, you can use javascript to do this.
+Write this javascript at the end of your template file (register.php for example).

+`// For each description we have. jQuery('p.description').each(function() {
+    // Clone description.
+    // Looking for parent div.
+    // Looking for label of checkbox field or radio field first. var desc = jQuery(this).clone(),
+        parent = jQuery(this).parent(),
+        label = parent.find('span.label');
+    // If there is no label of checkbox field or radio field, we look for normal labels. if (!label.length) {
+        label = parent.find('label');
+    }
+    // If there is a label.
+    if (label.length) {
+        // Putting the description after the label. label.after(desc);
+        // Removing the original description.
+        jQuery(this).remove();
+    }
+});`

 == Changelog ==

+= 1.5.7.3 =
+* Updated FAQ with javascript snippet to change location of description.
+* Updated all translations files.
+* Changed "*" with "(required)" string from buddypress files.
+Now the required word is the same for all fields.
+Fields from this plugin and original fields from buddypress.

 = 1.5.7.2 =
 * Added a new field type: Number.